basilep/contiki_project/README.md

 In my case, the command was ***python3 ./server.py --ip 172.17.0.2 --port 60001***

-Then you can launch the simulation!
+Then you can launch the simulation in cooja!